mm80843/T3.5/docs/Article/PBN__Article_219.md

 # __Blockchain technology and its applications to combat COVID-19 pandemic__

-## Summary of the article
+## Short summary of the article

-Blockchain technology is a special kind of technology that can help in monitoring and controlling the COVID-19 pandemic.
-It can help in keeping track of the virus and identifying people who are at high risk.
-It can also help in keeping medical records safe and private.
-Blockchain technology can be used to track the movement of infected patients and make sure they get the right treatment.
-It can also help in managing the supply of medical equipment and medicines.
-Overall, blockchain technology can be a helpful tool in fighting against the COVID-19 crisis.
+Blockchain technology has the potential to play a critical role in monitoring and controlling the spread of the COVID-19 pandemic.
+The existing technology lacks trustable data that accurately reflects the spread of the virus.
+Blockchain technology can provide a digital database that contains accurate and transparent information about COVID-19 patients, test results, treatment status, and discharge summaries.
+By utilizing blockchain technology, data can be securely stored and shared among participating nodes such as hospitals, laboratories, and government sites.
+Blockchain technology can also be applied to various areas such as outbreak tracking, donation tracking, medical supply chain management, and public surveillance systems.
+The use of blockchain technology can improve disease control, traceability of infected patients, transparency in the treatment process, and the management of healthcare instruments.
+However, there are limitations to blockchain technology, such as energy consumption, scalability, complexity, and privacy concerns.
+Overall, the combination of blockchain technology with artificial intelligence, big data, and cloud computing can effectively combat the COVID-19 pandemic and future pandemics.

+## Year of publication

+2022

 ## Title of the article